MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-org.md

     ![Screenshot of the option to create a new desktop flow through the portal.](media\getting-started-org\create-new-desktop-flow.png)

-1. After you assign a name to the flow, you will be prompted to launch Power Automate for desktop; select **Open** to do so.
+1. After you assign a name to the flow, you'll be prompted to launch Power Automate for desktop; select **Open** to do so.

 1. In the flow designer, start building the flow by double-clicking on actions, or dragging them from the actions pane on the left, to the central workspace pane.